92nd Regiment of Foot (1779)

-The 92nd Regiment of Foot was a short-lived infantry regiment in the British Army which was raised in 1779 to provide garrison troops for the West Indies during the American Revolutionary War.
+The 92nd Regiment of Foot, also known as the Yorkshire Rangers, was a short-lived infantry regiment in the British Army which was raised in 1779 to provide garrison troops for the West Indies during the American Revolutionary War.

 The colonel-commandant of the regiment was Lt-Col. Hon.
 James Stuart-Wortley, second son of John Stuart, 3rd Earl of Bute.

 After spending several years stationed in Jamaica, the regiment was disbanded in England after the Treaty of Paris in 1783.